goodmaz1/DV-Dijkstra-2/README.md

 # DV-Dijkstra-2
 Re-build of the Dijkstra DV project, except this time, the camera is actually facing the right way.
+As you can see, the player just randomly goes up infinitely and I don't know why, but it at least gets to the goal.
+It just...skips all the other steps to get there.

 From the OG DV build: